ZaoNao/ProjectDevFight/Documentation/README.md

 [ProblemType] ProblemName by YourNameHere

-Problem type can be; Game Bugs, Conflicts or anythin similar.
+Problem type can be; Game Bugs, Conflicts or anything similar.

 Please describe the problem and if it's a game bug, include a logfile.

+##Contributions and submissions

+A list of Contributors and their Contributions/Submissions is found [here](./ContributorsList.md)